 Decoy's patented approach is based on the hypothesis that efficient activation of both innate and adaptive immune cells and associated anti-tumor immune responses will require intact bacteria, containing multiple PAMPs, which can be administered safely intravenously.
 Because LPS appears to be the most important contributor to both toxicity and efficacy, Decoy's patented product is a single strain of killed, non-pathogenic Gram-negative bacteria that have been treated to kill the bacteria and significantly reduce, but not completely eliminate, the cell surface lipopolysaccharide (LPS)-endotoxin activity.
-Decoy's product is designed to have enhanced i.v. safety and sufficient residual LPS to synergize with other PAMPs in the bacteria to efficiently activate innate and adaptive immune pathways.
-This leads to broad anti-tumor responses, including safe tumor eradicating synergy with five different classes of existing anti-tumor agents, including checkpoint therapy, targeted antibody therapy and low-dose chemotherapy.
+Decoy's product is designed to have enhanced i.v. safety and sufficient residual LPS to synergize with other PAMPs in the bacteria to efficiently prime innate and adaptive immune pathways.
+This leads to broad anti-tumor responses, including safe, synergistic regressions and durable responses with five different classes of existing anti-tumor agents, including checkpoint therapy, targeted antibody therapy and low-dose chemotherapy.
 Tumor eradication by Decoy technology produces both innate and adaptive immunological memory and, importantly, does not require provision of an exogenous tumor antigen, due to the ability of LPS and other PAMPS to activate dendritic cells that have already captured a tumor antigen.

 Decoy's Advantage Over Other Therapies